 The warm and unsettled pattern continues, showers and storms possible this afternoon.

-After warm, dry and muggy morning, a few showers and storms will enter the valley.
+After a warm, dry and muggy morning, a few showers and storms will enter the valley.

 Can’t rule out a few showers around lunchtime but the best chance for showers and thunderstorms looks to be after about 3 PM and around the evening commute.
 Severe weather not expected but heavy rain will be possible, so you’ll need to use extra caution especially during your evening commute.